Old Port Guide

 Start uphill

-Begin around Exchange and Fore while everyone still has walking patience, then let the route drop toward Commercial and the working waterfront.
+Begin around Exchange and Fore while the storefronts still feel fresh, then drift toward Commercial and the working waterfront.

-Portland food is the draw, but one intentional reservation plus one casual snack beats chasing five famous stops in a single afternoon.
+Portland food is the draw, but one dinner you care about plus one casual snack beats chasing five famous stops in a single afternoon.

-Even a short ferry-terminal wander helps the neighborhood make sense.
+Even a short ferry-terminal wander changes the district.
 Without the harbor edge, Old Port becomes just another pretty downtown.

 What Old Port actually is